 - 1. Park the machine on a level surface, disengage the power take off (PTO), set the parking brake, lower the attachment lift, and turn the ignition key to "STOP" to stop the engine.
 Remove the ignition key. - 2.
 Raise the hood. - 3.
-To remove a side panel: - A. Lift up and twist each of the two side panel latches 90°, or until they line up with the open slot (Fig. 3). - B. Pull the top of the side panel toward you until the side panel latches pass through the open slot. - C. Lift the side panel from the tractor.
+Lift up and twist each of the two side panel latches 90°, or until they line up with the open slot (Fig. 3). - 4.
+Pull the top of the side panel toward you until the side panel latches pass through the open slot. - 5.
+Lift the side panel from the tractor.

-- 1. Side panel latch - 2.
-Open slot
+2. Open slot